OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Persistence** - the process of storing data in a computer system, as a way of ensuring that data survives after the ending of the process that created it
-    - **journaling** - also known as copy-on-write, is a special ordering protocol to ensure that if the disk is to fail during a write the system can recover to a reasonable state going forward
+    - **Journaling** - also known as copy-on-write, is a special ordering protocol to ensure that if the disk is to fail during a write the system can recover to a reasonable state going forward
-    - **abstraction** - The abstraction process is a fundemental piece to the coding method that helps break all of the requirements of a large program into small and understandable pieces.
+    - **Abstraction** - The abstraction process is a fundemental piece to the coding method that helps break all of the requirements of a large program into small and understandable pieces.
 I.E. = writing a high level c language program without needing to focus on the assembly language, or writing code